analyst-souvik/portfolio/README.md

 - Provided recommendations for targeted improvements in logistics and delivery processes.

 **Tools Used:**
-- Data Cleaning using Power Query
+- ETL using Power Query
 - Tableau
 - Excel
 - SQL